Riclamin/Deceive-inc-loadout-capture/Readme.md

 ___

 ## Versionfile(1.2.3.4) works as follows:
-1. Major release
+1. Major release.
+A Major update means a significant change or large feature that was added. e.g. once the twitch overlay is working the version would probably switch to 1.x
-2. Minor release
+2. Minor release.
+A Minor update means a small feature was added to the codebase.
+This number resets to 0 upon a major release.
 3. Build version of minor release.
+A Build update means that no features were added, but a bugfix was performed. this number resets to 0 upon a minor or major release.
 4. Balance version.
 During development will be updated regularly until everything is up to date with the current patch.
-Afterward should update once per patch unless undocumented changes are found.
+Afterward should update once per patch unless undocumented changes are found, or when information is restructured.
+This number will not reset and keep counting up over releases.